 - Once the cooking time has elapsed, allow the pressure to release naturally on its own for 15 minutes, that way the meat stays tender.

-- Open up the inner pot, add in the carrots, parsnips, and potatoes.
+- Open up the inner pot, and add the carrots, parsnips, and potatoes.

 - After the cooking time has elapsed, allow the pressure to release naturally for at least 15 minutes.

-- At this point, the stew is ready to serve, but if you would like a thicker stew, you can add a cornstarch slurry to thicken.
-To do this, mix together 1 tablespoon cornstarch with 1 tablespoon of water.
+- At this point, the stew is ready to serve, but if you would like a thicker stew, you can add a cornstarch slurry to thicken it.
+To do this, mix together 1 tablespoon of cornstarch with 1 tablespoon of water.
 Turn the instant pot back to saute and whisk in the cornstarch slurry.
 Let simmer and bubble until thickened.

 The advantage of cooking Irish Stew using the slow cooker is that you don't have to add the root vegetables later in the cooking process.
 The slow cooker uses a more gentle heat, which will not overcook the vegetables while the meat gets tender.